KonradStanski/androidAutomate/README.md

 # Args:
 #	app (str): which app to launch for random input
 #	numEvents (int): number of random inputs to inject
+# """

+def detEventId():
+#"""
+# Function that self determines the eventId of the touch screen of the device.
+# IMPORTANT NOTE: eventId is determined by the first device that has the name "touch" in it.
+# It can be set manualy with myDevice.eventId = <eventId>
+#"""
 ```